-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington D.C.
-20549 vvaSiiiii gton, D.C.
-2004 9 F ORM 10-K 丞 ANNUAL REPORT PURS JANT TO SECTION 13 OR 15(d) OF THE SE CURITIE S EXCHANGE ACT OF 193 34 For the fiscal year ar ended December 3 or 1, 2021 □ TRANSIT ION REPORT PU IRSUANT TO SECTION N 13 OR 15(d) OF THE SECUF RITIES EXCHANGE ACT OF [:] 1934 For the transition peri Commission od from to on File number 1-722 M OTOROLA SOLUTIO NS, INC. (Exact name of regi strant as specified in it s chartei -) Dela ware 36-1115800 (State of Inc corporation) (I.R.S.
-Employer Identificati on No.) 500 W. Monroe S treet, Chicago, Illinoi s 60661 pal executive offices, z 347) 576-5000 ne number, including a irea code e: s securities registered p ursuant to Section 12 (b) of th e Act: Tit tle of Each Class Trading Symbol(s s) Name of Each Exchange or ı Which Registered Common Stock \$0.01 Par Value MSI New York Stock I Exchange Sec urities registered purs uant to Section 12(g) of the A Act: None Indicate by check m ark if the registra nt is a well-known seaso oned issuer, as defined in Rule 405 of the Securities Act. ∕es Z No □ Indicate by check ma 1934.
-Yes □ No 🗷 ark if the registrar nt is not required to file r eports pursuant to Sec tion 13 c or 15(d) of the Securities Exc hange Act of • eceding 12 month s (or for such shorter pe eriod that the registrant • Section 13 or 15(d) of the Se uired to file such reports), ar · · • • Data File required to be subr gistrant was required to subr • growth company .
-See the definitions of " , a non-accelerated filer, a si rated filer", "smaller reportinç Large accelerated d filer 🗷 Acc celerated filer Non-accelerated filer □ Sr naller reporting company] Emerging growth □ company 16 and the sale bear also at a d and the second and the second Comment
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2022 or

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File number 1-7221

+MOTOROLA SOLUTIONS, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State of Incorporation)

+(I.R.S.
+Employer Identification No.)

+500 W. Monroe Street, Chicago, Illinois 60661

+(Address of principal executive offices, zip code)

+Registrant's telephone number, including area code:

+Securities registered pursuant to Section 12(b) of the Act:

+Titl Title of Each Class Name of Each Exchange on Which Registered Common Stock \$0.01 Par Value MSI New York Stock Exchange Secu rities registered pu rsuant to Section 12(g) of the A ct : None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of

+1934.
+Yes □ No II

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\mathbb{Z}$ No $\Box$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No $\Box$ company

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth 🗅

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \blacksquare
+Yes 🗆 No 🗷

-The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant as of July 2, 2021 (the last business day of the registrant's most recently completed second quarter) was approximately \$33.2 billion.
+The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant as of July 1, 2022 (the last business day of the registrant's most recently completed second quarter) was approximately \$31.0 billion.

-The number of shares of the registrant's Common Stock, \$.01 par value per share, outstanding as of February 7, 2022 was 168,209,089.
+The number of shares of the registrant's Common Stock, \$.01 par value per share, outstanding as of February 6, 2023 was 167,250,071.